Princesshay City Bee Project

 Princesshay’s City Bee project began in 2012, when a tranquil rooftop garden was created for honey bees high above the shopping centre as part of an environmental initiative which forms part of the company’s wider biodiversity strategy.

-Now entering its 4th year, Princesshay’s city bee project continues to grow, with the project now housing 5 hives with approximately 100,000 bees.
-Honey that is harvested from Princesshay’s city bee project is sold in Chandos Deli, located in Roman Walk with all proceeds donated to Princesshay’s Charity of the Year, Exeter Royal Academy for Deaf Education.
+Princesshay’s city bee project continues to grow, with the project now housing between 3 – 5 hives with approximately 240,000 bees.
+Honey that is harvested from Princesshay’s city bee project is sold in Chandos Deli, located in Roman Walk with all proceeds donated to Princesshay’s Charity of the Year.

-Princesshay also launched a new observation hive during the summer, offering visitors and school groups the opportunity to see the activity inside the hive through glass panels.
+Princesshay now also has an observation hive, offering visitors and school groups the opportunity to see the activity inside the hive through glass panels.
 Princesshay regularly encourage visitors to visit the project and get an insight into the busy world of bees.
-To date, the city bee project has been visited by over 750 school children, students and members of the public.
+To date, the city bee project has been visited by over 1500 school children, students and members of the public.

 In September 2016, Princesshay unveiled a new piece of commissioned public art by Exeter based artist Amy Shelton.
 The Princesshay Honey Flow light box is situated in Bampfylde Lane, opposite Princesshay’s customer service office.